scpwiki/wikidot-normalize/README.md

 * Underscores are only permitted as the first character.
 * Any leading or trailing dashes are removed.
 * Any set of multiple dashes are replaced with a single dash.
-* Any set of multiple slashes are replaced with a single slash.
+* Any set of multiple colons are replaced with a single colon.
-* Any trailing slashes are removed.

 **Examples:**